 Even King Charles II had a study below his private closet where he could conduct experiments.
 One day, he performed an autopsy on a baby born dead.

-best examples of this new thought is found in Margaret Cavendish, Duchess of Newcastle.
+One of the best examples of this new thought is found in Margaret Cavendish, Duchess of Newcastle.
 She was born into a wealthy family who allowed their daughters to study as did their sons.
 She was tutored in several subjects that ran the gamut of how a wife and mother should run her household to reading and writing, but her mind went beyond these mundane subjects.
 She was enamored with science and philosophies.
 While in France as lady in waiting to Queen Henrietta (Charles I's wife), she appreciated the pleasure of intellectual discussions with members of both sexes.
 She spent a great deal of time studying the latest scientific abstractions.

 She came to understand atoms, and what they meant, what they entailed.
 She turned agnostic that God seemed 'unnecessary if all atoms have an intellect of their own and are individually animate.'
 This set her apart from her peers.
 She considered the sciences of 'unobservable nature', delving into the ethereal of atoms and what they represent.